 Caravan Finance Interest Rates

 If you notice a lender, even your own bank, making changes to home mortgage rates, don’t immediately think that may mean a change to caravan finance rates on any caravan loan you are planning.
-With our most popular caravan loan, the Secured Caravan Loan, we arrange loans based on a fixed interest rate.
+With our most popular caravan loan, the Secured Caravan Financing, we arrange loans based on a fixed interest rate.
 But while home mortgage rates may only be fixed for a portion of the overall home loan term, our caravan finance rates are fixed for the entire loan term.

-Refer to our Caravan Loan Lender Comparison Table to compare our current low fixed interest rates with other lenders.
+Refer to our Caravan Loan Lender Comparison Table to compare our current low interest rates for Caravans. with other lenders.
 For those planning a caravan purchase, simply enter the amount of your preferred caravan and preferred loan term to see an estimated loan repayment displayed.
 You can easily compare the repayments across all the banks and lenders we have included in this lending resource.

 If a caravan loan is arranged at the current low-interest rate, the rate and the repayment will remain fixed for the entire fixed term of the caravan loan.
 Our fixed interest rates apply to pre-approved and post-purchase caravan loans.